What is agammaglobulinemia in dogs?

 Testimonials from dog owners

-Stories from affected dogs and their owners
+Stories of affected dogs and their owners

 Challenges and successes in everyday life